 Relive your childhood at this fairytale fortified castle protecting the Western Carpathian’s.
-Yes – The Corvin Castle is also the closest you will get in really life to living out your Hogwarts dreams.
+Yes – The Corvin Castle is also the closest you will get in real life to living out your Hogwarts dreams.

 Feel time slow here at this picturesque holiday spot high in the mountains, popular with families and hikers.

-Ponder this colourful and humorous reinterpretation of life and death in a small rural cemetery.
+Ponder this colorful and humorous reinterpretation of life and death in a small rural cemetery.

 Soak in the vibes of this bustling city in the heart of Transylvania with cobbled streets and imposing churches still protected by a grand city wall.

-Feel smaller than ant in this deep valley gorge that weaves it’s way between ancient boulders and sheer cliffs.
+Feel smaller than an ant in this deep valley gorge that weaves its way between ancient boulders and sheer cliffs.